gitter-badger/eventjs/README.md

 ## Contributing

-If you want to contribute this project, please send email to [hermit@no-ppt.com](mailto:hermit@no-ppt.com)
+If you want to contribute to this project, please send email to [hermit@no-ppt.com](mailto:hermit@no-ppt.com)

 ## License